 Between 1913 and 1920, Lucy Burns was one of the most significant leaders of the women’s suffrage movement in the United States.
 She was arrested six times in the U.S., and spent more time in prison than any other suffragist.

 Born in Brooklyn, New York on July 28, 1879, Burns received her B.A. in English at Vassar College, studied etymology at Yale University and attended the University of Berlin in Germany.
-In 1909, while studying at Oxford College in Cambridge, England, she joined the Women’s Social and Political Union to work for the suffrage movement in Britain.
+In 1909, while studying at University of Oxford in England, she joined the Women’s Social and Political Union to work for the suffrage movement in Britain.
 She met Alice Paul in a police station in London when both were arrested while protesting at Parliament.
 They became fast friends, and worked together as assistants to Emmeline Pankhurst.
 Lucy returned to the U.S. in 1912 and joined Paul on the Congressional Committee for the National American Woman Suffrage Association (NAWSA).

 In April 1913, Paul and Burns founded the Congressional Union for Woman Suffrage (CU), which later became the National Woman’s Party.
 At a meeting in August 1914, Burns suggested the organization refuse to support Democratic candidates, even those in favor of suffrage, with the idea of holding the party in power responsible.
 Burns held several roles within the Congressional Union including organizer for the campaigns in the West in 1914 and 1916, as NWP legislative chairman in Washington, D.C., and as editor of The Suffragist beginning in April 1914.
 In the spring of 1916, while campaigning in Seattle, Burns dropped leaflets announcing the June convention from an airplane.
 She admitted that she “forgot all about suffrage and votes for women” during the exciting flight.